 Downing College wasn’t originally on my list but I just happened upon it while walking into town from the train station.
 It was founded in 1800 and has around 425 undergraduates and 250 postgraduates.
 It also apparently has a strong music and theatre tradition.
 The neoclassical buildings were really pretty and different from the majority of the other buildings in Cambridge.

 Emmanuel College has the reputation of “the friendly college”.
 It also has some of the best examination results in the university as well as one of the biggest endowments.
 The Chancellor of the Exchequer to Elizabeth I founded the college in 1584.
 Today, the college has about 600 students in total.
 John Harvard is a notable alumnus.

 Christ’s College was founded in 1505 by Lady Margaret Beaufort, the mother of Henry VII.
 It houses about 600 students and notable alumni include Charles Darwin and John Milton.

 Sidney Sussex College was founded in 1596 and has about 600 students.
 Oliver Cromwell attended the college but never graduated, but his head is buried beneath the college’s ante-chapel.
 It ranks fourth highest among Cambridge colleges in Nobel Prizes won by alumni.

 St. John’s College was founded in 1511 by Lady Margaret Beaufort.
-The goals of the college are the promotion of education, religion, learning and research.
-9 Nobel Prize winners, 6 prime ministers, 3 archbishops, 2 princes and 3 saints have graduated from the college.
-Today, about 870 people attend the college.
-The college was sprawling, with many buildings, each with its own unique architecture.
+The goals of the college are the promotion of education, religion, learning, and research.
+9 Nobel Prize winners, 6 prime ministers, 3 archbishops, 2 princes, and 3 saints have graduated from the college.
+Today, about 870 people attend this college.
+St. John’s was sprawling, with many buildings, each with its own unique architecture.
 Also, the Bridge of Sighs (see below) has its home at St. Johns, so be sure to visit.
 It’s beautiful.